FDA-AI/FDAi/README.md

 So in the 90's, Microsoft spent billions hiring thousands of PhDs to create Encarta, the greatest encyclopedia in history.
 A decade later, when Wikipedia was created, the general consensus was that it was going to be a dumpster fire of lies.
 Surprisingly, Wikipedia ended up generating information 50X faster than Encarta and was about 1000X cheaper without any loss in accuracy.
 This is the magical power of crowdsourcing and open collaboration.

 Our crazy theory is that we can accomplish the same great feat in the realm of clinical research.
-By crowdsourcing real-world data and observations from patients, clinicians, and researchers, we hope the Decentralized FDA could also generate clinical discoveries 50X faster and 1000X cheaper than current systems.
+By crowdsourcing real-world data and observations from patients, clinicians, and researchers, we hope to generate clinical discoveries 50X faster and 1000X cheaper than current systems.

 ## The Potential of Real-World Evidence-Based Studies